w3c/wcag3/guidelines/groups/layout/user-orientation/location-within-product-review.md

 ::assertion-recommended

-* Design log capturing decision to use specific approaches to current location patterns used within the conformace scope.
+* Design log capturing decision to use specific approaches to current location patterns used within the conformance scope.
 * If a non-convention design pattern is used, usability testing results that demonstrate the utility of the design approach taken.